Minor fields information

 1. Healthcare Management

-(offers for CBM and CECS students)
+(offers to CBM and CECS students)

-The minor in Healthcare Management is designed for students in the College of Business Management who have an interest in the field of Healthcare Management to gain knowledge about and development capabilities to manage healthcare businesses.
-The aim of this minor is to develop well-rounded graduates who can utilize their business expertise to positively impact healthcare industry by successfully managing healthcare delivery systems and enhancing healthcare business performance.
-This minor requires four courses offered by the College of Health Sciences, plus one Capstone project Total 15 credits
+• The aim of this minor is to develop well-rounded graduates who can utilize their business expertise to positively impact healthcare industry by successfully managing healthcare delivery systems and enhancing healthcare business performance.
+This minor requires four courses offered by the College of Health Sciences, plus one Capstone project

 • HQIS4052 – Healthcare Quality Improvement and Safety (3 credits)